 Chicago, IL ● June 7-9, 2018

 Uniquely well-attended, the SIR Fellows Spring Practicum aims to educate at least one current fellow from every IR fellowship program in the country.
 Scientific programming focus is given to peripheral arterial disease (PAD) and interventional oncology (IO), through compelling lectures and extensive hands-on learning opportunities.

 Don’t miss the ideal opportunity to reach this receptive audience of current and future decision-makers.
 Welcome 100+ fellows to their practice and introduce them to your brand, products, services and training.

 Chicago, IL ● September 27-29, 2018

 This two-day course is specifically designed to provide comprehensive education on advanced therapies in venous interventions.
 Scientific programming will cover venous thromboembolism (VTE), the management of pulmonary embolism (PE), deep venous thrombosis (DVT) and IVC filters, among other essential venous topics.
 ACTiVE will feature compelling lectures, expert case-based panel discussions and hands-on workshops.
 By exhibiting and participating in the hands-on workshops at this meeting, you will experience engagement with key opinion leaders (KOLs) and attendees in an intimate setting, focused on experiential learning.

 With interventional oncology as the most rapidly changing domain of IR, this course is dedicated to Y-90 treatment of hepatic malignancies.
-Industry partners demonstrate their products to 150 motivated IR learners and faculty experts in an intimate environment, with excellent hands-on training opportunities.
+Interventional radiologists currently treating with Y-90, and those looking to expand their practice into this area will be in attendance.
+Exhibitors will have uniquely direct opportunities to demonstrate their products and services to motivated IR learners and faculty experts in an intimate environment, with excellent hands-on training opportunities.